Overcoming Tight Constraints in Soft Happy Colouring: Experimental results

 \section{Experimental results}

 To compare {\sf CE} and {\sf CE+LS} with the existing algorithms of SHC, we perform practical tests over the set of 28,000 randomly generated precoloured graphs, which is introduced in~\cite{SHEKARRIZ2025106893} and used for the local search and evolutionary algorithms of~\cite{SHEKARRIZ_local_search, SHEKARRIZ_Evolutionary}.
-The graphs instances (stored in DIAMCS format) and algorithms source codes (in Python) are publicly available\footnote{at \href{https://github.com/mhshekarriz/HappyColouring_SBM}{https://github.com/mhshekarriz/HappyColouring\_SBM}}.
+The graph instances (stored in DIAMCS format) and algorithms source codes (in Python) are publicly available\footnote{at \href{https://github.com/mhshekarriz/HappyColouring_SBM}{https://github.com/mhshekarriz/HappyColouring\_SBM}}.
 The graphs were defined for $200 \leq n < 3,000$ vertices.
 For each $n$, 10 instances are generated, resulting in a total of 28,000 randomly generated graphs.
 For each graph, parameters were randomly selected from the intervals as $k \in \{2,3,\ldots,20\}$, $p \in (0,1]$, $q \in (0, \frac{p}{2}]$, and $\rho \in (0,1]$.
 We set the time limit for our tests to 600 seconds to be able to compare the results with the evolutionary algorithms of~\cite{SHEKARRIZ_Evolutionary}.

 For the remaining parameters of the {\sf CE} ($Population\_ Size$, $Elite\_ Size$, and $\beta$), a preliminary evaluation was performed using 1,000 randomly generated partially coloured graphs, constructed under identical conditions to the large-scale dataset.
 Empirical results indicated that the best average solution quality was obtained with $Population\_ Size = 20$, $Elite\_ Size = 0.15$, and $Smoothening\_ Factor = 0.1$.
-Accordingly, these settings were adopted for the comprehensive testing phase to ensure the consistency of results and enable direct comparison with existing benchmarks.
+Accordingly, these settings were adopted for the comprehensive testing phase to ensure the consistency of results and enable direct comparison with existing benchmarks\footnote{The tests were performed via Deakin University's cloud computing server ``Gandalf'' over GPU nodes.
+The specifications are as follows: AMD EPYC 7402P CPU (24 cores / 48 threads) 256GB DDR4 RAM 4x Nvidia A100 GPUs (40Gb HBM2 Memory).}.